How to play Short-deck poker – rules, tips and odds

 Short-deck poker (a.k.a.
 Six-plus Hold’em or Triton Poker) is a variant of Texas Hold’em design by Chinese poker players.
 The rules are similar to Texas Hold’em, but the game differ in a fundamental way: there are 36 cards instead of 52 involved (making 630 starting hands possible instead of 1326).

-Compared to the rules in Texas Hold’em, where are few novelties.
+Compared to the rules of Texas Hold’em, where are a few novelties.
 The deck consists of 36 cards instead of 52.
 Since this change the probabilities for some hands, the hand ranking is different:

 - Royal straight flush